 Public Mobile Wireless Communications

-Public mobile wireless communications (public correspondence) such as GPRS, CDMA, 3G, 4G, LTE and LTE-A are being used by mariners in coastal waters and could be further developed to support evolving maritime communication needs.
-In addition, 5G is expected to be available from 2020.
+Public mobile wireless communications (public correspondence) such as IMT are being used by mariners in coastal waters and could be further developed to support evolving maritime communication needs.
+In addition, 5G coverage is expanding and several satellite service providers have announced that they are working to deploy satellite based 5G services that would be available to the maritime sector.

-Recognizing their constraints in open water situations, this type of communications should not be used for regulated maritime services.

 On-board Communications

 Limited availability of spectrum for on-board communications gives rise to congestion and interference.
 Consideration of this issue at ITU is of utmost importance as well as developing new techniques for communication in this band.

 Overview of the Current and Future Voice and Data Communication Technologies

-As explained above, radio communication technologies are characterized by performance parameters.
-These include range, bandwidth, latency, and the need for shore facilities.
+Radio communication technologies are characterized by performance parameters that include range, bandwidth, latency, and the need for infrastructure.

 The tables below list, in the column headings, the communications techniques that are presently available for maritime voice and data communications.
 It also includes some techniques which may become available in the short to medium term.
 Separate tables are provided for ship-to-shore and for ship-to-ship communications.